buildit/bookit-api/README.md

 > _Note that when running via `./gradlew bootRun`, the database is magically configured to use an in-memory (H2) database.
 See Quick Start, above._

+## Maintenance

+Common maintenance tasks:

+* Add/Update locations and/or bookables - This is currently accomplished by updating the database tables.
+The easiest way is to add/update to the [data.sql](./src/main/resources/data.sql)
+    * if updating make sure you also update the fields in the `ON DUPLICATE KEY UPDATE XXX` area
+    * these SQL statements are MySQL specific but work with H2 when in MySQL compatibility mode

 ## Build information